user95401/Ryzen-Pubs/README.md

 file = noname.mod.geode
 repo = user/mod
 release_tag = latest
+desc = <cg>helluva cool mod</c>
 ```

 # Hide away or bring back the mod
 Close opened issue to remove mod from listing, reopen to add mod again.

+# Commands
+Every issue comment is processed by workflow for commads.
+- `!setlabels label,other-label` to toggle label.
+Only issue creator can use that, `verify` label will be ignored